 Function keys The user is alerted as though beep () were called.
-Information
+Information concerning the function keys is not returned to the caller.

 If the current or specified window is not a pad, and it has been moved modified since the last refresh operation, then it will be refreshed before another character is read.